 The theft or loss of a credit card, debit card, or ATM card can happen to anyone—and you need to be prepared to take action, protect your rights, and stop thieves in their tracks.

-If you lose your ATM, debit, or credit card, don't panic.
+If your ATM, debit, or credit card is lost or stolen, don't panic.
 Federal laws and bank policies limit your liability for unauthorized charges.
-However, it's important to notify the bank or card issuer of the loss or theft as soon as you discover it.
+But it's important to notify the bank or card issuer of the loss or theft as soon as you discover it.

-With ATM or debit cards, you must act quickly in order to avoid full liability for unauthorized charges when your card is lost or stolen.
+With ATM or debit cards, you must act quickly to avoid full liability for unauthorized charges when your card is lost or stolen.
 Under the federal Electronic Fund Transfer Act, your liability is:

 In response to consumer complaints about the possibility of unlimited liability, some card issuers cap the liability on debit cards at $50.
 And some banks don't charge anything if unauthorized withdrawals appear on your statement.